 I have been working permanently in the imc Marketing & Communication Team since 2021.
 The mix of creative content creation, social media and online marketing activities is what excites me most about my job.

 My goal is to inspire people with creative and innovative content and to make the imc brand more tangible.

 My passion besides my job?
-Discovering the world and eating pasta.
+Travelling a lot and discovering the most beautiful places in the world.
 I'm always happy to receive feedback or suggestions at Doreen.Hartmann@im-c.de!